-Even if you snoozed through ninety percent of your college history classes, Kate Quinn’s The Alice Network will whisk you into the wonderful realm of historical fiction faster than you can say World War I.
+Even if you snoozed through most of your history classes, Kate Quinn’s The Alice Network will whisk you into the wonderful realm of historical fiction faster than you can say World War I.

 And speaking of World War I, that’s the setting for about half of Quinn’s novel, which is both a New York Times and USA Today bestseller.
 The other half of the novel is set in 1947, after World War II.
 Chapter by chapter, the story alternates between the two time frames and two main characters.

 Eve Gardner is a woman with a severe speech impediment and a determination to fight against the Germans during the Great War.
 She joins a spy network to help pass critical information about Germany’s military strategy to the Allies.
 Eve risks her life and compromises her morals while working for a corrupt French profiteer who owns a restaurant that is popular among German military leaders.
 Although Eve despises many aspects of her life as a spy, the charismatic leader of the spy network, Lili (code name Alice), inspires Eve to keep serving, no matter the cost.